OracularIS/autest/docs/concepts.md

   - A command that is executed after the test has run
   - A command to validate the results.
 - Expected time of the execution of this test
-- If it is an RF or Web UI test, then the test has “test steps”.
+- If it is an RF or Web UI test, then the test has `test steps`.
 The steps point to application flows we have created earlier.

 So the test becomes a central concept which represents MOCA, RF, and Web UI based tests.